-The Windfall Lake Project is located in the central part of the Urban-Barry Greenstone Belt (Figure 4).
-It is located within the Macho Formation, except for the northwestern part of the Windfall Lake Project, which is located in the Urban Formation (Figure 4).
+The Windfall Lake Project is located in the central part of the Urban-Barry Greenstone Belt.
+It is located within the Macho Formation, except for the northwestern part of the Windfall Lake Project, which is located in the Urban Formation.
 The Windfall Lake deposit is hosted within the Windfall Member of the Macho Formation, which primarily consists of felsic and intermediate volcanic rocks including tuff and lava units.
 In the Windfall Lake deposit area, the stratigraphy trends northeast and dips moderately towards the southeast.
 There, volcanic rocks are intruded by a series of porphyry dikes including early quartz-phyric felsic to intermediate dikes with fragments comprising quartz phenocrysts ranging from 1 to 2 mm and quartz-phyric felsic to intermediate dikes containing quartz phenocrysts up to 7 mm in size (SRK Consulting 2013b).
-Recent three dimensional geological modelling of the deposit area indicates that the quartz-phyric dikes trend to the northeast or to the east.
+Recent three dimensional geological modelling of the deposit area indicates that the quartz-phyric dikes with fragments trend to the east or east-northeast, and that the quartz-phyric dikes trend to the northeast or to the east.
 Quartz-phyric dikes also include a 100-m thick massive quartz monzonite dike referred as the Red Dog.
 The Red Dog dike trends to the north-northeast and dips approximately 35° to the east-southeast.